aws-samples/application-migration-with-aws-workshop/workshop/content/app-mig-service/webserver_config.en.md

     Use the same username (ubuntu) and SSH .ppk key as for the Source Environment.

     If you're not sure how to use SSH to access servers, check the following:
-    - For Microsoft Windows users view <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html" target="_blank">this article</a>.
+    - For Microsoft Windows users view <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html" target="_blank" rel="noopener noreferrer">this article</a>.
-    - For Mac OS users view <a href="https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html#sshclient" target="_blank">this article</a>.
+    - For Mac OS users view <a href="https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html#sshclient" target="_blank" rel="noopener noreferrer">this article</a>.

 3. Modify the **wordpress configuration**